TheMashaghiLab/Publication_Biomolecular_Condensate_Rheology/README.md

 Touchdown “Hard”: Specify the data length (variable hardLength).
 Touchdown “Manual”: Specify the two intersection regions (variables ma1 to ma4).
 3. The notebook will produce a file named G.dat containing the complex shear modulus as a function of frequency.
+4. The provided example_force_file can be used to determine the complex frequency dependent rheological behavior from the measured data by employing the provided code.